abelosorio/how-to-become-a-senior-web-developer/README.md

 ### Relational

-Yes, there are a lot of good ORMs and we should use them but a basic acknowledgment of these technologies is very important as well.
+Yes, there are a lot of good ORMs and we may use them, but a basic acknowledgment of these technologies is very important as well.

   * Basic SQL understanding.
-  * PostgreSQL
+  * PostgreSQL.
-  * MySQL
+  * MySQL.
-  * SQLite
+  * SQLite.

 ### Non-relational

-  * MongoDB
+  * MongoDB.
-  * Memcache
+  * Memcache.
-  * Casandra
+  * Casandra.
-  * Redis
+  * Redis.

 ## Agile